-2016 Call for Proposals
+2018 Call for Proposals

-Deadline: March 9, 2016
+Deadline: March 9, 2018

-The goal of this program is to support collaborative research that addresses unmet clinical needs and leads to improvements in health care and to commercial products.
-Examples of desirable outcomes include inventions, patents, improved diagnosis and treatment of disease, follow-on funding (e.g. grants, SBIR, angel investment) commercial products, licenses, commercial partnerships and start-up companies.
+The goal of this program is to accelerate the development of promising bioengineering research that addresses unmet clinical needs and leads to improvements in health care and to commercial products.
+Program metrics include successful licensing to industry, creation of new, professionally managed, and financed companies.
+Emphasis is also placed on improving health and the ability to secure follow-on support.
+Examples of desirable outcomes include inventions, patents, improved diagnosis and treatment of disease, follow-on funding (e.g., grants, SBIR, angel investment), commercial products, licenses, commercial partnerships and start-up companies.

 Only permanent, full-time, faculty in the professorial ranks (assistant, associate, or full) may apply.

 Evaluation of each proposal will be on the basis of scientific merit, potential health care impact and significance, experience of the investigators, the potential for commercialization or translation to patient care and for successfully obtaining further support.